 accompanied by the company’s audited financial statements for the FY 2023 to compare the information reported in their RTs against those of the audited financial statements.

 Only “Kisvan Timber Corporation” and “West Water Group (Liberia) Ltd” have submitted their RTs signed by an authorized officer at management level, while the other eleven (11) companies submitted unsigned RTs.
-The revenues reported by government agencies in respect of companies which submitted reporting templates not signed by management amounted to US$ 96.58 million, representing 98.66% of the total reconciled revenues.
+The revenues reported in respect of companies which submitted reporting templates not signed by management amounted to US$ 96.58 million, representing 98.66% of the total reconciled revenues.
 These are set out as follows: